armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-11.md

 ### Fixes

-* Fixed an issue where old Agent connection information was not released after the Agent reconnected, potentially leading to stale agents.
+* Fixed an issue where old Agent connection information was not released after the Armory Agent reconnected, potentially leading to stale agents.
 * Fixed an issue where the pub/sub subscription between Clouddriver and Redis sometimes couldn't be restored after a disconnection from Redis.